DelicaLM/test_helper_by_delica/README.md

 FAILURE: ALWAYS_FALSE FUNCTION FOR INPUT () FAILED WITH INPUT = () EXPECTED_OUTPUT = True, ACTUAL_OUTPUT = False
 ALL 1 TESTS COMPLETED FOR ALWAYS TRUE FUNCTION
 ````
 Now suppose we want to test a boolean function that takes an input parameter.
-For example, let's use the is_even
+For example, let's use the is_int
 function below, which returns True if the input parameter is an integer and False if it is not.
 ````
 def is_int(val):